Allie Barber registered 18 kills against the Badgers

 GoMarquette.com goes one-on-one with new Marquette volleyball coach Ryan Theis.

-Theis (pronounced: TICE), a 2000 University of Wisconsin-Milwaukee graduate, returns to Milwaukee after a six-year tenure at Ohio University, where he led the squad to a record of 144-54 (.727).
+Theis (pronounced: TICE), a 2000 University of Wisconsin-Milwaukee graduate, returned to Milwaukee after a six-year tenure at Ohio University, where he led the squad to a record of 144-54 (.727).
 That mark places him third in the history of the Mid-American Conference and 18th among all active NCAA Division I head coaches.

 Under his leadership, the Bobcats made four NCAA Championship appearances, including a pair of trips to the second round (2009 and 2010), and claimed four MAC tournament championships.
 Both NCAA second round defeats came at the hands of seeded-hosts in pivotal fifth sets.